Fossiebaer/Arduino/README.md

 The latter requires some libraries itself:
  - ESPAsyncTcp for ESP8266 or
  - AsyncTcp for ESP32

+# Features
+Json-file based configuration:
+the configuration for devices based on this library is stored in a Json-file located on SPIFFS filesystem on the controller.
+You can either upload a preconfigured file to the device or configure the device via configuration webpage.

+Web based configuration:
+if the device has an empty configuration file or connection the the configured wireless LAN fails too often, the library starts an wireless access point, a webserver and delivers the configuration webpage.
+The webpage is user-defined.
+So it can have all required parameters.

-# Usage an Documentation
+# Usage and Documentation
 The library contains some examples for demonstrating the usage of the library.
-Detailed information as well as the documentation can be found in the wiki.
+Detailed information about usage as well as the documentation can be found in the wiki.